brendonvan/Tesla-Reimagined/README.md

 ## Project Description
 Tesla Clone but with UI/UX inspired by Nickelfox & Kushanthi Hasinika.
-Full-stack application with Spring boot and React.js., JUNIT Tests , RESTful API.
+Full-stack application with Spring boot and React.js., SQL or PostgreSQL

 ---
 # Wireframes